alexmuindu/photographic_web/README.md

 All Rights Reserved: This indicates that all rights to the photographs are reserved by the photographer, and users can't use them without explicit permission.
 Creative Commons Licenses: There are several types of Creative Commons licenses that allow users to use the photographs under specific conditions.
 The most common ones are CC BY (attribution required), CC BY-SA (attribution and share-alike), CC BY-NC (attribution and non-commercial use), and CC BY-NC-SA (attribution, non-commercial use, and share-alike).

-## Contribution
+## contribution
-If you wish to add a feature just feel free to push a request.
+If you wish to make changes you can feel free to do so or contact me phone no 0797728463